- Ontario’s Natural Selections program and growers

 - For experienced professionals already dealing with seed who want to invest in one day before deciding if full certification is for them.

 2020 CSC Workshops

 Workshop fees are determined with the host organization and our partners and will be communicated to the CSC waiting list to confirm attendance.
-Workshops include one Seed Manual per participant and any necessary current resources.
+Workshops include lunch and one Seed Manual per participant.
 After the workshop, CSC registration includes signing the Code of Ethics and passing an open book exam (minimum 70%).

 Resources for Certified Seed Collectors